tuaris/zetacoin-ubuntu/README.md

 Zetacoin for Debian
 ===============

-Zetacoin Debian Package Files

 To build a .deb package do the following:

+- Install dependencies according to https://github.com/zetacoin/zetacoin/blob/master/doc/build-unix.md
 - Download the Zetacoin source tarball and extract into an empty directory.
-- Rename the zetacoin source directory to zetacoin_<version> (ie. 'zetacoin_0.9.2.4')
+- Rename the zetacoin source directory to zetacoin_VERSION (ie. 'zetacoin_0.9.2.4')
-- Compress the directory as 'zetacoin_<version>.orig.tar.gz'.
+- Compress the directory as 'zetacoin_VERSION.orig.tar.gz'.

-- You should now have something like:
+You should now have something like:

 	|-- directory
 	| |-- zetacoin_0.9.2.4
 	| |-- zetacoin_0.9.2.4.orig.tar.gz

-- Copy the 'debian' folder from this reposirory into the 'zetacoin_<version>' directory:
+Copy the 'debian' folder from this reposirory into the 'zetacoin_<version>' directory:

 	|-- directory
 	| |-- zetacoin_0.9.2.4
 	|   `-- debian
 	| |-- zetacoin_0.9.2.4.orig.tar.gz

-- Install dependencies
+Install dependencies **:

 	apt-get install dh-make build-essential
 	apt-get install devscripts fakeroot debootstrap pbuilder